 Recent controlled studies on neem oil examine its effects on lice infestation.
 With mortality rates ranging from 94-100%, scientists are starting to consider neem hair oil shampoo as a viable treatment.

-In 2006, research by Heukelbach (1) showed that neem hair oil is an effective and natural pesticide against head lice.
+In 2006, Heukelbach (1) showed that neem hair oil is an effective and natural pesticide against head lice.
 Many topical treatments use synthetic chemicals which rely on a single active ingredient.
 Over time, lice start to show greater resistance to these compounds.
-Natural plant extracts like neem oil have multiple constituents that interact with each other to support the desired effect.
+Natural plant extracts like neem oil have multiple constituents that interact to support the desired effect.
 Because of this, they incur a lower risk of resistance.

 Researchers collected hair lice from two schoolchildren and their mothers in Australia.
 They immersed the insects in a shampoo product that contained neem oil.

-After 3 hours, only a single louse (i.e. singular term for lice ) survived.
-This produced an overall a mortality rate of 94%.
-It’s likely that the neem oil targets both the insect cells and life cycle.
+After 3 hours, only a single louse (i.e., the singular term for lice ) survived.
+This produced an overall mortality rate of 94%.
+It’s likely that the neem oil targets both the insect cells and the life cycle.